Why Does My AC Smell? Understanding the Causes and Solutions

 What Do Different AC Smells Mean?

 When your air conditioner emits an unusual odor, it's sending a signal.
-Recognizing the specific type of smell is essential for diagnosing the problem correctly and ensuring a healthy indoor environment.
+Recognizing the specific type of smell is essential for diagnosing the problem correctly and maintaining a healthy indoor environment.

 1. Why does my AC smell musty or moldy?